software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > Exercise 1
 >
-> Read the "Scrum Team" chapter of the Scrum Guide and [this](https://www.atlassian.com/agile/scrum/roles) article.
+> Read the "Scrum Team" chapter of the Scrum Guide and the [Agile scrum roles and responsibilities](https://www.atlassian.com/agile/scrum/roles) article.
 Then, answer the following questions in your own words:
 >
 > 1. What are the different roles in a Scrum Team?
 > 2. What are the responsibilities of each role?